Multivariate Generalized Hermite Subdivision Schemes: Introduction and Main Results

 The structure of the paper is as follows.
-In \cref{sec:sd} we shall study how the vector subdivision operator acts on vector polynomial spaces and investigate the structure of eigenvalues and eigenvectors of the subdivision operator.
-We shall prove in \cref{thm:sd:sr} that the subdivision operator is invariant under a vector polynomial space if and only if its mask must satisfy certain order of sum rules, see \eqref{sr} for the definition of sum rules.
-Built on \cref{thm:sd:sr}, in \cref{sec:hsdmask} we shall characterize masks for generalized Hermite subdivision schemes in \cref{thm:hsd:mask}.
-Using the notion of the normal form of a matrix mask and employing \cref{thm:sd:sr,thm:hsd:mask}, in \cref{sec:hsdconverg} we shall characterize convergence and smoothness of generalized Hermite subdivision schemes in \cref{thm:converg} by linking them with the well-studied vector cascade algorithms and refinable vector functions.
-In \cref{sec:hsdint} we shall study generalized Hermite subdivision schemes with the interpolation property in \cref{thm:int}, that is, we study interpolatory generalized Hermite subdivision schemes.
-Our result in \cref{thm:int} not only covers all known interpolatory Hermite subdivision schemes as special cases but also significantly extends to new types of interpolatory subdivision schemes.
-Then we shall introduce the notion of linear-phase moments for the polynomial-interpolation property in \cref{thm:lpm}.
-In \cref{sec:ex} we shall prove that every multivariate subdivision scheme with a matrix mask can be turned into a generalized Hermite subdivision scheme and even into a standard Hermite subdivision scheme, as long as their masks have the same multiplicity.
-As a consequence, for any $m\in \NN$ and ordered multiset $\ind\subseteq \ind_m$, we constructively prove in \cref{thm:existence} that there always exist a convergent generalized Hermite subdivision scheme of type $\ind$ whose limiting functions are spline functions in $\dCH{m}$.
-Finally, we will provide several examples of generalized Hermite subdivision schemes with the symmetry property to illustrate the theoretical results in this paper.
+In \cref{sec:hsdmask} we study in \cref{thm:sd:sr} how the vector subdivision operator acts on vector polynomial spaces and investigate the structure of eigenvalues and eigenvectors of the subdivision operator.
+Built on \cref{thm:sd:sr}, we shall prove \cref{thm:hsd:mask} in \cref{sec:hsdmask} for characterizing masks of convergent generalized Hermite subdivision schemes.
+Using the notion of the normal form of a matrix mask and employing \cref{thm:sd:sr,thm:hsd:mask}, we prove \cref{thm:converg} in \cref{sec:hsdconverg} for characterizing convergence and smoothness of generalized Hermite subdivision schemes, by linking them with vector cascade algorithms and refinable vector functions.
+In \cref{sec:hsdint} we prove \cref{thm:int} for characterizing interpolatory generalized Hermite subdivision schemes.
+Our result in \cref{thm:int} not only covers all known interpolatory Hermite subdivision schemes as special cases but also extends to new types of interpolatory subdivision schemes.
+Then we introduce the notion of linear-phase moments for the polynomial-interpolation property in \cref{thm:lpm}.
+In \cref{sec:ex} we prove that every multivariate subdivision scheme with a matrix mask can be turned into a generalized Hermite subdivision scheme and even into a standard Hermite subdivision scheme, as long as their masks have the same multiplicity.
+Consequently, for any $m\in \NN$ and ordered multiset $\ind\subseteq \ind_m$, we constructively prove in \cref{thm:existence} that there always exists a convergent generalized Hermite subdivision scheme of type $\ind$ whose limit functions are spline functions in $\dCH{m}$ and have linearly independent integer shifts.
+Finally, we provide several examples of generalized Hermite subdivision schemes with the symmetry property to illustrate the theoretical results in this paper.